Mobee-App/documentation/docs/documentation-api/9 - Data Connector Module/5-dcm-recherche-entreprise-configuration.md

 > See [General Configuration](3-data-connector-module-configuration.md) for steps on assigning permission sets and creating a Data Connector.

 1. [**Create the Data Table Definition**](5-dcm-recherche-entreprise-configuration.md#data-table-definition) – Link the connector to a Salesforce object.
-2. [**Configure the Filters & Search Inputs**](5-dcm-recherche-entreprise-configuration.md#filters--search-inputs) – Define filters for searching external data by creating Data Search Mappings
+2. [**Configure the Filters & Search Inputs**](5-dcm-recherche-entreprise-configuration.md#filters--search-inputs) – Define filters for searching external data by creating Data Search Mappings.
-3. [**Configure the Results Display**](5-dcm-recherche-entreprise-configuration.md#search-results-display) – Define how response data maps to Salesforce fields by creating Data Attribute Mappings
+3. [**Configure the Results Display**](5-dcm-recherche-entreprise-configuration.md#search-results-display) – Define how response data maps to Salesforce fields by creating Data Attribute Mappings.
+4. [**Configure the Code Mappings (If needed)**](5-dcm-recherche-entreprise-configuration.md#data-code-mapping) – Translate raw API codes into human-readable labels so users see meaningful values instead of codes by creating Data Code Mappings.
-4. [**Add the Lightning Web Component**](5-dcm-recherche-entreprise-configuration.md#lightning-web-component-data-connector) – Embed the UI where users need it.
+5. [**Add the Lightning Web Component**](5-dcm-recherche-entreprise-configuration.md#lightning-web-component-data-connector) – Embed the UI where users need it.

 In the next section, we’ll take a closer look at each of these configuration steps and how the different components work together to power the `Recherche Entreprise` data connector.